cyruscyliu/cyruscyliu.github.io/content/index.md

-**I am seeking a Tenure-Track Asistant Professor position and am also open to working in industry.
+**I am seeking a Tenure-Track Assistant Professor position and am also open to working in industry.
 If you have job opportunities, please feel free to contact me.**

 I am always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
-It started with Capture the Flag (CTF) cybersecurity competition, where I learned to break systems, e.g., reverse engenering binaries and developing exploits, and be a team player.
+It started with Capture the Flag (CTF) cybersecurity competition, where I learned to break systems, e.g., reverse engineering binaries and developing exploits, and be a team player.
 Over the years, collaborating with my colleagues, we have developed new approaches to protect systems from attacks.
-Specifically, we have proposed advanced fuzz testing techniques to unveil vulnerabilities in OS kernels and hypervisors before these infrastructure software is released.
+Specifically, we have proposed advanced fuzz testing techniques to unveil vulnerabilities in OS kernels and hypervisors before this infrastructure software is released.
 I am interested in the infrastructure software, such as OS kernels and hypervisors, because they are used everywhere to establish security trust for the upper layers.
 These systems must be flawless, as any